Space Invaders

 There are known mechanics that are not implemented for a variety of reasons.
 The most common reason being that the sources I found online had discrepancies.
 I could not reconcile exactly how the point allocations for the saucer/mothership were implemented, and so I just did what I thought was good enough.
 A list of known differences in mechanics can be found below:

-• The number horizontal movements that the invaders make before dropping is about double that of the original game.
+- The number of horizontal movements that the invaders make before dropping is about double that of the original game.
 This makes for a slower paced game that is generally easier than the original.

 A shoutout to the Godot game engine can be found in the barricades.
 Each "pixel" of a barricade is actually the godot icon.png --as seen below -- that has been modulated to be green.
 It's pretty common to use the icon for any number of things when prototyping games in the engine.
 Originally, everything was this icon.
 When I went back through and flipped the assets to be something more faithful, I just couldn't bring myself to remove the icon from the barricades.
 So they're here to stay.